awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 1. Choose **Get thumbprint** to verify the server certificate of your IdP\.
 To learn how, see [Obtaining the root CA thumbprint for an OpenID Connect Identity Provider](id_roles_providers_create_oidc_verify-thumbprint.md)\.

-1. For **Audience**, type the client ID of the application that you registered with the IdP and received in [Step 1](#idpoidcstep1), and that will make requests to AWS\.
+1. For **Audience**, type the client ID of the application that you registered with the IdP and received in [Step 1](#idpoidcstep1), and that make requests to AWS\.
 If you have additional client IDs \(also known as *audiences*\) for this IdP, you can add them later on the provider detail page\.

 1. \(Optional\) For **Add tags**, you can add key–value pairs to help you identify and organize your IdPs\.
 You can also use tags to control access to AWS resources\.
 To learn more about tagging IAM OIDC identity providers, see [Tagging OpenID Connect \(OIDC\) identity providers](id_tags_idps_oidc.md)\.
 Choose **Add tag**\.
 Enter values for each tag key\-value pair\.